Pro-Kremlin TV ridicules Obama with blackface skit

 “Black lives matter!” she chants.
 The host interjects: “Can you please stop shouting?
 We don’t have racism.
 Maximum you could be taken for a gypsy.”

-Keosayan goes on to ask her if she considers her book an achievement — an apparent reference to Obama’s latest memoir, “A Promised Land,” released earlier this month.
+Keosayan goes on to ask her whether she considers her book an achievement — an apparent reference to Obama’s latest memoir, “A Promised Land,” released this month.

 “Of course,” she replies.